 A business-to-consumer company, popularly referred to as B2C, is a business model in which the company’s product or service is sold directly to the end consumer with no involvement of a middle person.
 Such businesses are different from business-to-business (B2B) companies that sell products or services to other businesses.

 Some big names in the B2C domain include Google, Amazon, Netflix, Airbnb, Walmart, Facebook, and eBay.
 According to a report by Grand View Research, the valuation of the global B2C e-commerce market in 2020 was USD 3.67 trillion, and it is expected to only grow further.
 Of course, the Covid-19 pandemic has also accelerated the number of buyers on B2C e-commerce platforms.

 Since B2C businesses typically deal with a larger volume of clients than B2B ones, it becomes imperative for the former to connect with customers and nurture a long-term, trust-based relationship with them.
-In this age of digital marketing, social media listening is the way to getting there.
+In this age of digital marketing, social media listening and monitoring is the way to get there.

 Tips for using social media listening to grow your brand

 Buyers can be fickle in the B2C segment.
 For example, customers may buy shoes or clothes from a particular brand today and decide to try other brands next time.
 Design your marketing and social media listening strategy such that it elicits an emotional response in consumers and helps them form a bond with your product or company.
 Here are a few points to keep in mind to use social media listening efficiently for your B2C business: